stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Artwork blur`

 Specifies the number of pixels used for the Gaussian blur.
 A higher value increases the blurring.
+Setting the number of pixels to 0 (default) disables the blurring.

 `Artwork file path`